Jump to read

 Every subscription business wants a low churn rate—the rate at which customers terminate their subscriptions.
 This makes it one of the most important subscription business metrics there are.

-A high churn rate reflects negatively on your subscription business and are often a sign that some changes are required to avoid losing customers.
+A high churn rate reflects negatively on your subscription business and is often a sign that some changes are required to avoid losing customers.

 Image via Statista